Cooper Hodges: Professional career

 Hodges was selected in the seventh round (226th overall) of the 2023 NFL draft by his hometown Jacksonville Jaguars, who originally acquired the pick in a trade with the Carolina Panthers in exchange for Laviska Shenault.
 Although a right tackle at Appalachian State, he was announced as a guard when selected.
 He was placed on injured reserve on August 31, 2023.

-On June 4, 2025, Hodges was waived by the Jaguars following a failed physical and reverted to the Reserve/Physically Unable to Perform list the following day.
+On June 4, 2025, Hodges was waived by the Jaguars following a failed physical and reverted to the Reserve/Physically Unable to Perform (PUP) list the following day.

+On April 17, 2026, the Jaguars waived Hodges.